wantyapps/shitmovie2/movie2.md

 (Sderot Yael) without them noticing.

 CUT TO:
-## Scene 3: In the car
+## Scene 3: TODO TODO In the car

 Easter egg idea: Whilst in the car, when moving, through the window, the viewers can see an "English book": "New High Five".

 Shooting: Both spies in the backseats of the car

-Spy 1 and 2 simul.:
+Spy 1 and 2:
         "This candy's gonna be so goooood"
+...
+Spy 2:
+        "Just like that?
+The mission's over?"
+        ..
+        "I mean, that guy was pretty good..
+It's a shame he got off" Spy 1:
+        "hm."

 CUT TO:
 ## Scene 4: Unloading from the car